Image by Jonny Lindner

 Making Choices Consciously

-These are hard questions, but we owe it to ourselves to ask them and see where we stand... and then live our lives mindfully... making choices consciously instead of simply on the automatic "go here, go there, do this, do that" that we often have found ourselves caught up in.
+These are hard questions, but we owe it to ourselves to ask them and see where we stand... and then live our lives mindfully...
+We can make choices consciously instead of simply on the automatic "go here, go there, do this, do that" in which we often have found ourselves caught up.

 Arriving at Your Own Door: 108 Lessons in Mindfulness

 Within these 108 selections lie messages of profound wisdom in a contemporary and practical form that can lead to both healing and transformation.
 We so urgently need to rotate in consciousness in order to safeguard what precious sanity is available to us on this planet.
 How we carry ourselves will determine the direction the world takes because, in a very real way, we are the world we inhabit.
 Our world is continuously being shaped by our participation in everything around us and within us through mindfulness.
 This is the great work of awareness.
 Welcome to the threshold . . . to the fullness of arriving at your own door!